zedlopez/ifm/Writing with Inform.md

 >		you know, because it goes a long way
 >		before it, and a long way behind it —
 >		— ^{@Lewis Carroll}".

->
-> This was the original example used in *Trinity*, by ^{@Brian Moriarty}, which invented the idea.
+This was the original example used in *Trinity*, by ^{@Brian Moriarty}, which invented the idea.
 A player exploring Kensington Gardens comes upon a location enigmatically called The Wabe; and by way of explanation, this quotation pops up.

-Note that exotic accented characters, such as the "Ł" in "Łodz", can't be displayed in boxed quotations.
-This is only a simple feature, and we should go in search of a suitable extension for fancier screen effects if we would like to do more.
+Charming in the 1980s, the feature should probably not have been revived.

 ## Making new substitutions